react-navigation/react-navigation.github.io/docs/stack-actions.md

 * `action` - _object_ - Optional sub-action.
 * `immediate`* - _boolean_ - *Currently has no effect, this is a placeholder for when stack navigator supports animated replace (it currently does not).

-### Push
+### push

-The `Push` action adds a route on top of the stack and navigates forward to it.
-This differs from `navigate` in that `navigate` will pop back to earlier in the stack if a component is already mounted there. `Push` will always add on top, so a component can be mounted multiple times.
+The `push` action adds a route on top of the stack and navigates forward to it.
+This differs from `navigate` in that `navigate` will pop back to earlier in the stack if a component is already mounted there. `push` will always add on top, so a component can be mounted multiple times.

 * `routeName` - _string_ - `routeName` to push onto the stack.
 * `params` - _object_ - Screen params to merge into the destination route (found in the pushed screen through `this.props.navigation.state.params`).